 Consultants are managed within the Manage Consultants tool found by clicking on Consultants -> Manage, from the main screen menu bar.

-Manage Security Consultants and Certifications
+Manage security consultants and certifications

 The Manage Consultants tool lists all active consultants within the database and the location from which they are primarily based.
 Management actions to take on each consultant are performed by right clicking on their individual consultant records.